wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V6.1: 24-Jan-2022 by wavemotion-dave
+* Added full MSX keyboard overlay - Choose "MSX Full" in Game Options.
+* Improved ASC8 mapper so Bomber King, Batman Rovin and others now playable.
+* Added SRAM support to make Hydlide II, Dragon Slayer II (Xanadu) and Deep Dungeon 2 are now playable.
+* Added 'beeper music' sounds so games like Avenger, Batman - The Movie and Masters of the Universe have sound.

 V6.0: 21-Jan-2022 by wavemotion-dave
 * Improved MSX compatabilty - more playable games.
 * Added D-PAD to emulate MSX arrow keys.